domin340/OI-2025-MAP-Course/README.md

 # README

-Most of the exercises can be found on: [Site](https://szkopul.edu.pl/c/kurs-oi/p/) by szkopuł
+Most of the exercises can be found on [szkopuł](https://szkopul.edu.pl/c/kurs-oi/p/)